davidxavierlopes/aci_2storageacc/README.md

 # aci_2storageacc

-Situation:\n
+Situation:(Enter,space,space,space)
-	- One Resource Group\n
+	- One Resource Group(Enter,space,space,space)
-	- Two storage accounts and One fileshare each\n
+	- Two storage accounts and One fileshare each(Enter,space,space,space)
-	- One Container Instance with both fileshares mounted as a volume\n
+	- One Container Instance with both fileshares mounted as a volume(Enter,space,space,space)